 For example, possession of a small amount of marijuana may only result in a small fine, while possession of a large amount of heroin within a school zone with the intent to sell is a much more serious offense punishable by jail time.

 A misdemeanor is a small crime often punishable by a small fine, community service, probation, or court counseling.
 Many times possession of a small amount of an illegal drug is classified as a misdemeanor, but the penalties vary from state to state.

 Felony possession of a drug is a much more serious offense.
 Many times a felony possession comes when there is a large amount of the illegal drug and it is often accompanied by the intent to sell or distribute the drug.
 The penalties for this possession often include jail time, though they too will vary from state to state.

 Drug possession is not something that is taken lightly by the courts.
 Often times it is not uncommon for misdemeanor possession to be raised to felony possession due to the circumstances surrounding the arrest.
 These laws are strictly enforced, which is why it is important to have a good drug lawyer on your side if you have been charged with a crime.
 A good attorney will be your best advocate and will ensure that you get the best defense possible when charged with such a serious offense.

-When you meet with a Criminal Defense Lawyer Colorado Springs you should feel confident that all your questions have been answered and that you are doing all you can to win your case.
-While it isn’t always possible to walk away from criminal possession charges altogether, you have the best chance of getting your punishment reduced when you work with a Colorado Springs Criminal Defense Lawyer.
+When you meet with a criminal defense lawyer in Colorado Springs you should feel confident that all your questions have been answered and that you are doing all you can to win your case.
+While it isn’t always possible to walk away from criminal possession charges altogether, you have the best chance of getting your punishment reduced when you work with a top-rated Colorado Springs drug crimes attorney.